Army of the Two Sicilies: History

 Although the Royal Army arose only in 1734, the Neapolitan and Sicilian military institutions boast a much older history, which lays its foundations in the organization of a "state" army (i.e. state and no longer feudal) by Ferdinand I of Naples in 1464.
-In particular, during the Spanish period (1504-1714) customs used by Aragon in Sicily mixed old military traditions from the Norman, Arab, and Byzantine periods.
+In particular, during the Spanish period (1504–1714) customs used by Aragon in Sicily mixed old military traditions from the Norman, Arab, and Byzantine periods.
 All of these different cultures profoundly marked the military customs of the later Bourbon period.
 It can be seen in many examples of military clothing including items, such as the Turban which dated back to Emirate of Sicily.
 During this time the soldiers of southern Italy were in fact involved in almost all the military events of the Spanish Empire (from the Wars of Charles V to the Wars of Flanders, from colonial campaigns in America to the Thirty Years' War), often showing great value and loyalty to the Spanish government.
 The captains, belonging to the best feudal nobility of the Neapolitan and Sicilian provinces, were able to frame and prepare the subjects of the two vice-kingdoms for war, obeying the firm political direction given by the monarchs of Spain.

+The story of this army naturally fits into the same space of time in which the dynasty of which it was supported lived: from 1734 to 1861.